asadovka/cyb-parity/docs/cyb.md

 12. Core apps
 13. otifications

-# Overview
+# 0. Overview

-Cyb is a blockchain browser with integrated DApp platform.
-Browser consists of two main parts:
+Cyb is a web3 browser with integrated DApp platform.
+You can read more about web3 [here](cyb/docs/web3-vision.md) There are two main parts of browser:

 1. Shell, which alows:

-- search in blockchains and Dapps, and IPFS content
+- search data in blockchains, Dapps, and process content via IPFS
 - deploy and manage Dapps for users
-- show desync state of user and blockchain
+- manage sync state of nodes: IPFS, Ethereum and Cyber
 - manage user's account data (sign transactions, create custom feed)

 2. DApps, which:

-- use cyber.Search services for data obtaining (cyber.Search, cyber.Markets, cybernode)
+- provide full user experience in web3
-- are stored in IPFS
+- can be available through IPFS
-- can interract with user and each other

-# Principles
+# 1. Principles

-There are several key principles of cyb behavior, design and development.
+We adhere to such key principles of cyb behavior, design and development.

-## 1. Users
+## Respect users

-We focus on developers and advanced blockchain users (Metamask users).
+We focus on developers and advanced blockchain and IPFS users.
 But cyb is also friendly for everyone who wants to interact with consensus computers.

-### 1.1.
-User activity types
+## Anonimity

-We respect user's attitude and principles.
-So we offer 3 clear custom types of user behavior:
+We respect user's attitudes and principles.
+So we offer 3 clear custom types of activity tracking.

-- public activity [address + events tracking]
+- public activity [user account address + events tracking]
 - private activity [abstract ID + events tracking ]
 - anonymous activity [no tracking at all]

-For successful browser development we need to collect at least public and private data.
-Thus users of these 2 groups well be incentivized by giving nice perks.
+By default all activity is anonymous.
+But for successful browser development we need to collect at least public and private data.
+Thus users of these 2 groups well be incentivized with tokens.

-### 1.2 User activity incentivization

-We use full tokenization of processes (data obtain and transfer, content generation and adding).

-### 1.3 Contribution
+## Contribution

+As an open source project we are welcome for contributions.

-### 1.4 Donation mechanism
+## Donation mechanism

+We have our vision of how to develop browser and what kind of fetures develop first.
+But we give an opportynity for community to decide and vote with tokens what kind of browser we need to see in near future.

-### 1.5 Feeedback and bug collection
+## Feeedback and bug collection

 We use user's feedback to make products better.
 So we provide options for bug reporting and feedback leaving on every page.

-## 2. Design
+## Design

-Cyb design process follows Web3 design principles
+Cyb design process follows Web3 design principles.

 ### 2.1.
 State rules